lennertvhoy/lms-platform/technical_document.md

 * **Usage in Analysis**: If the AI needs up-to-date context or you want to verify facts, you can query the index.
 For example, use embeddings to find related info or simply search by keywords (like a newer version number) and feed that into the OpenAI prompt. *Note:* This is an advanced step; an alternative is to manually supply known current facts in the prompt if Cognitive Search is not used.
 * **Fallback**: If Cognitive Search is not available, the pipeline can still function — we will rely on the content itself and any manual context for analysis.
 (Azure Search is mainly beneficial for augmenting the AI with external knowledge or quickly locating content by topic.)

-**Note:** Using Azure Cognitive Search for retrieval is in line with Azure’s recommended approach for grounding large data with GPT models.
+**Note:** Using Azure Cognitive Search for retrieval is in line with Azure's recommended approach for grounding large data with GPT models.
 If you have a large knowledge base of current facts or references, consider integrating it so the AI can retrieve relevant info at analysis time.

 ## 3. Content Ingestion and Text Extraction Pipeline